gradosevic/ag-custom-admin/readme.txt

 == Frequently Asked Questions ==

 = I see only blank page.
 What can I do? =
 This is caused by JavaScript error thrown by this or some other plugin.
 Please open browser's console and try to find JavaScript errors.
 Try to find the source of the error, it is probably thrown by some plugin.
 If you can find the source, please try to disable that plugin or theme and post that error on their support page.
-You could try also disabling plugins one-by-one to see when this problem occures.
+You could try also disabling plugins one-by-one to see when this problem occurs.
 If you can't access login page, please temporary disable JavaScript in your browser and refresh the page.
 If this does not work, try to find JavaScript error in browser's console and post it to our support page.

 = I cannot log in to admin panel =